The Great Gluten Controversy!

 What is Gluten?

 Gluten is a type of protein naturally found in wheat and some other grains like barley, spelt, bulgar, and rye.
 Wheat is the most common grain consumed that has gluten in it.
-The English dictionary states that gluten is “a mixture of two proteins present in cereal grains, especially wheat, which is responsible for the elastic texture of the dough.”
+The English dictionary states that gluten is “a mixture of two proteins present in cereal grains, especially wheat.
+Gluten is responsible for the elastic texture of the dough.”

 Gluten is primarily made up of two types of proteins: “gliadin” which gives the bread the ability to rise during baking, and “glutenin” which is responsible for dough's elasticity and glue-like consistency and giving the bread a classic chewy, spongy texture.
 Interestingly, the word “gluten” is derived from the Latin word “glutinum” which means “glue”.